Cashing in your South African Retirement Annuity

 - Severance benefit lump sums received after 1 March 2011.

-Any lump sums received prior to the dates will not contribute towards aggregation.
+- Any lump sums received prior to these dates will not contribute towards aggregation.

-The aggregation rule was implemented to discourage people from accessing their retirement funds prior to formal retirement.
+- The aggregation rule is supposed to discourage people from accessing their retirement funds early.